MaxThom/LightYourHearth-rpi/README.md

 - [x] RPI - Control the ledstrip using a python script
 - [x] RPI - Add a bluetooth server to communicate with a phone
 - [x] RPI - Configure Raspbian to autolaunch the script on bootup
+- [x] RPI - Auto update the bluetooth server from git
 - [ ] RPI - Remove bluetooth security when pairing a device
 - [x] APP - Create a phone app using Xamarin and learn the basics
 - [x] APP - Add bluetooth client connection